collective/collective.behavior.amp/README.rst

 Go to 'Site Setup' and select 'Dexterity Content Types' and enable the 'Accelerated Mobile Pages' in your content types.
 A new view named ``@@amp`` will become available in all instances of your content type.
-The view will display the logo of your site, a global navigation sidebar, and the main fields of your content type (including related items, if available);
+The view will display the logo of your site, a global navigation sidebar, and the main fields of your content type (including title, byline, resume, body text, and related items, if available);
 it will also include metadata as structured data.

 If  `sc.social.like <https://pypi.python.org/pypi/sc.social.like>`_ is installed,